 - Please address questions concerning suitability of repertoire in advance with Professor James Fellenbaum: email@example.com

-- Auditions schedule will be EMAILED by January 16 or 18.
-It is your responsibility to note the time of your performance.
+- Auditions schedule will be EMAILED by January 25.
+It is your responsibility to note the time of your performance, and confirm with your accompanist.

-- Concerto Competition Preliminaries will be held on January 19 (and January 17, if there are many competitors, and the faculty needs the extra judging time) during the 12:40-1:55 p.m. class time (or longer, if needed), in various locations in the Natalie L. Haslam Music Center.
+- Concerto Competition Preliminaries will be held on January 27 during solo class time (1:10-2:25pm) in various locations in the Natalie L. Haslam Music Center.
 These will be coordinated and announced by area: keyboard, instrumental, string, and vocal.

 - Please provide TWO photocopies of the musical score with measure numbers marked every 10 measures, for both the Preliminaries and Finals.

-- The Finals jury consists of qualified professionals representing string, instrumental, keyboard, and vocal areas.
-It will make its selection based upon its opinion of the best performances, regardless of performing medium/area.
+- The Finals jury consists of professionals representing string, instrumental, keyboard, and vocal areas.
 The jury has the right to hear the entrants’ selection in its entirety, or to stop the performer at any time.
 The decision of the jury is final.
-Results will be emailed by Monday, January 24, 2017 to all entrants.
+Results will be emailed by Monday, January 31, 2022 (evening) to all entrants.